University of Minnesota Medical School Visiting Student Announcement

 Application Procedure for Visiting Students from U.S. LCME-accredited Medical Schools or COCA-accredited Medical Schools

-The University of Minnesota Medical School uses the AAMC's Visiting Student Application Service (VSAS) to receive visiting student applications.
-Our institution information is available at AAMC's list of VSAS home institutions.
+The University of Minnesota Medical School uses the AAMC's Visiting Student Learning Opportunities (VSLO) to receive visiting student applications.
+Our institution information is available at AAMC's list of VSLO home institutions.

 Applications must conform to established UMN electives and to the published calendar without exception.